jasontoups-dfinity/react-playground/memory-bank/activeContext.md

 ## Current Focus

-The current development focus is on ensuring proper integration and configuration of Tailwind CSS v4 and ShadCN UI components.
+The current development focus is on ensuring proper integration and configuration of Tailwind CSS v4, ShadCN UI components, and AI integration.
 This includes:

 1. Resolving Tailwind CSS v4 configuration issues
 2. Setting up the proper project structure for scalability
 3. Documenting the template for easy onboarding
 4. Creating example components to demonstrate usage patterns
+5. Implementing AI integration with LLM providers

 ## Recent Changes

+### API Request Handling Architecture

+We've implemented a comprehensive solution for handling API requests in our React application:

+1. **Express Server**: Set up an Express server to handle API requests in both development and production environments
+2. **API Client Library**: Created a client-side library in src/lib/api/ to abstract away the details of making API requests
+3. **Environment-specific Configuration**: Configured the API client to use different endpoints based on the environment
+4. **AIWrapper Component**: Updated the AIWrapper component to use the new API client

+This architecture provides several benefits:

+- Solves CORS issues by proxying requests through the Express server
+- Secures API keys by keeping them on the server side
+- Provides a clean, consistent API for making requests
+- Centralizes API request logic, making it easier to maintain and update

 ### ShadCN UI Configuration